 Now, we obviously need a list of neutral places for people to go along to watch the game and while there are a hundred and one places that are perfect to watch the footy with a pint, but we just thought we’d pick out a few of our recent favourites to get you started.

-These are in no particular order, either, we love them all too much to play favourites so you’ll just have to make your own minds up on this one.
+These are in no particular order, either, we love them all too much to play favourites, so you’ll just have to make up your own minds on this one.

-First on the list is BOX bar on Deansgate, which has quickly become not only one of the best places to watch sport in Manchester but one of the busiest bars in town full stop.
+First on the list is BOX bar on Deansgate, which has quickly become not only one of the best places to watch sports in Manchester but one of the busiest bars in town full stop.
 Spread across two floors with screens on virtually every wall (including a massive jumbotron) not to mention shuffleboard, live music and massive pitchers of beer and cocktails, you can see why people pack this place out every weekend.

 Next up is Tib Street Tavern which has remained a go-to for anyone wanting to watch sport in town for years and for good reason.
 With massive wall-sized screens, quality food, big booths for you to book with you and your mates, as well as great deals on booze, you have to be quick to get in here.